Svg Vector Icons : http://www.onlinewebfonts.com/icon

 Psychology Assessment

-At RMPS we offer a wide variety of psychological assessments such as learning assessments, attention and emotional assessments, behavioural assessments and developmental assessments.
-Regardless of the type of assessment, the goal is always to better understand the individual, and then use that information to develop a plan for improved functioning Assessments are a formal way of measuring how well a person is functioning compared to others their age.
+At RMPS, we offer a wide variety of psychological assessments such as psychoeducational, attention and emotional, behavioural and developmental assessments.
+Regardless of the type of assessment, the goal is always to better understand the individual, and then use that information to develop a plan for improved functioning.
+Assessments are a formal way of measuring how well a person is functioning compared to others their age.
 It can zero-in on how a person’s brain works and how this may be affecting their overall functioning.

-Assessments are often requested to assist with concerns related to school, but assessments can also be used to shed light on behavioural, emotional or relational problems that are impacting the person in the home environment or in other settings such as clubs, sports, or other settings.
-To ensure accuracy in diagnosis, lots of information is gathered during the assessment and may include (depending on the assessment plan and purpose of the assessment): standardized test results, clinical observations, questionnaires completed by various people from various contexts in the individual’s life, and interviews with people who know the person well.
+Assessments are often requested to assist with concerns related to school, but assessments can also be used to shed light on behavioural, emotional or relational problems that are impacting the person in the home environment or in other settings such as clubs, sports etc. To ensure accuracy in diagnosis, lots of information is gathered during the assessment and may include (depending on the assessment plan and purpose of the assessment): standardized test results, clinical observations, questionnaires completed by various people from various contexts in the individual’s life, and interviews with people who know the person well.

 Common Referral Issues